mattwg/course-ebaytd/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Connecting to Teradata at eBay description : This course will help you familiarise yourself with connecting R to Teradata in order to run SQL queries and get data into R dataframes. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf